-When a man is found dead at his petrol station, Horace (Mark Hadlow), sees a chance to reduce his debts.
-But then a menacing customer (Jed Brophy from The Hobbit ) shows up looking for the dead man’s money.
-Shot entirely on an iPhone at a Motueka petrol station, Blue Moon is the third feature from writer/director Stefen Harris, who used his years in the police as inspiration for what goes on in the wee small hours.
-After debuting in the Christchurch leg of the 2018 NZ International Film Festival, Blue Moon won awards at a number of festivals overseas.
+When a man is found dead during the night shift at a petrol station, the down on his luck manager (Mark Hadlow) spies a chance to reduce his debts.
+But then a menacing figure (Jed Brophy, from The Hobbit) turns up in search of the dead man’s money.
+Stylishly shot — entirely on an iPhone — at a Motueka petrol station, Blue Moon is the third feature from writer/director Stef Harris, who used his years in the police as inspiration for what goes on in the wee small hours.
+After debuting in the Christchurch leg of the 2018 NZ International Film Festival, Blue Moon won critical praise, and awards at a number of festivals overseas.

 Log in